Kotti/kotti_user_manual/docs/_build/html/_sources/adding_content/documents.txt

 know it, a nested structure of documents is complete.
 Kotti makes this a very natural process, principally through the design of the Document content type.

+..
+Image:: ../images/add_menu.png

 The web form for adding a Document has the title at the top, then the description, then the body.
 The title and description have simple text fields for keyboard entry.
 The body has a special widget, something like that seen in Word processor software, for formatting text, headings, and paragraphs.
 Each of these Document properties has its own special nature.

 Title
 -----